It’s time for my first book review. And I’m going to kick of my reviewing with a very special and close to my heart book.

 She fascinated me, her contradictions, her secrets, and the girl that sometimes surfaced from beneath her tough soldier exterior, like when she spotted the wish stalks on the bank.
 The girl who forgot who I was and pressed a wish stalk to my ankle.
 In another world, another circumstance, I think we might have been friends.
 Or more.

 KAZI was an AMAZING female lead, as she is strong, brave, loyal and street smart.
 I completely FELL IN LOVE with JASE, he is the best.
 I don’t have words to describe how GREAT he is.
-Jase is strong, brave and protective but also sweet, honourable, loyal and considered.
+Jase is strong, brave and protective but also sweet, honorable, loyal and considered.
 He is so SWOON WORTHY.

 Yes, I want to kiss you, Jase Ballenger.
 Not for show or to make the best of it.
 I want to kiss you because I want you, every part of you, even the parts that infuriate me beyond telling, because you’ve infected me with a poison that I don’t want to flush out, because you’re a mad viper twisting around my middle, cutting off my breath, yet I want you more than I want to breathe.
 Yes, Jase, I want to kiss you, just because I do, but the one thing I cannot do is promise you any tomorrows.